microsoft/TaxiXNLI/README.md

 3. `sentences.txt`:
     1. Set of sentences, sampled from the translated data (in all languages)
     2. This is used to check if the sentences are aligned better after the few-shot training.
+4. `original/`: This folder contains Hindi, Spanish and Swahili annotations of translated P-H pairs on a small subset of the Translated data.

 ## Contributing